How to create a sales academy

 91% of learners believe that teams that learn new skills together are more successful.

-A well run sales academy will not only improve employee engagement, it will ultimately drive more sales revenues for the company.
+A well run sales academy will not only improve the engagement of your sales professionals, it will ultimately drive more sales revenues for the company.
 It can also help you retain your best sales performers, enabling you to avoid the high cost of replacing them.

 Valuable members of your sales force are more likely to stay with you if you continue to invest in them, and boost their skills with quality coaching programmes.